 Mr. Roberts’ recent cases establishing important precedents include:

-During 2013, Mr. Roberts has participated for buyers or sellers in several merger and acquisition transactions having a combined value of nearly $7 billion, performing labor and employment due diligence analysis, strategizing agreement terms, and accomplishing post-closing objectives in varied industries, with complex issues of employee, union, and defined benefit fund considerations.
+- Participated for parties in merger, acquisition, joint venture, and strategic investment transactions having a combined value of more than $12 billion, performing labor, employment, and ERISA due diligence analysis, strategizing terms, negotiating and drafting transaction agreements and accomplishing post-closing objectives in varied industries, with complex issues of employee, union, and defined benefit fund considerations

-Consistent with the breadth of his practice, Mr. Roberts has lectured and written on such diverse employment law topics as mergers and acquisitions, facility closings and relocations, Equal Employment Opportunity, and disabilities accommodation and compliance; and he taught employment law as an adjunct professor at New York University.
-In addition, Mr. Roberts speaks and writes on compliance, management of investigations, and related governance and whistleblower issues.
-Mr. Roberts' publications include the Labor & Employment Part of Clark Boardman Callaghan's Attorney's Desk Library, and he is a contributor to the Financial Services Employment Law Blog (http://www.financialservicesemploymentlaw.com/).
+Consistent with the breadth of his practice, Mr. Roberts has lectured and written on such diverse employment law topics as mergers and acquisitions, facility closings and relocations, Equal Employment Opportunity, disabilities accommodation and compliance, management of investigations, and governance and whistleblower issues.
+Mr. Roberts’ publications include the Labor & Employment Part of Clark Boardman Callaghan’s Attorney’s Desk Library and featured articles in journals and periodicals.